servo/servo.org/README.md

 - [**November 2023**](https://servo.org/blog/2023/11/30/embedding-floats-color-mix/) — [An earlier version](https://github.com/servo/servo.org/pull/126) of this post said that Servo now supports the :has() selector, but this was incorrect.
 While some of the code implementing the feature has landed, it is [not yet enabled](https://github.com/servo/servo/blob/7bcb25c85c98c367c6423ebc0fed964dd08cad56/components/selectors/parser.rs#L276-L279).
 - [**March 2024**](https://servo.org/blog/2024/03/12/sponsoring-servo/) — [An earlier version](https://github.com/servo/servo.org/pull/139) of this post said that over 94% of amounts donated to Servo go directly to the project, with only 6% in fees, but this was incorrect.
 The actual fees depend on the payment method and the amount you donate, but in most cases they are between 10% and 20%.
 We are still working on clarifying the exact rules about fees with our crowdfunding platforms, so check our [Sponsorship](https://servo.org/sponsorship/) page for the latest information.
+- [**November 2025**](https://servo.org/blog/2025/12/15/november-in-servo/) — [An earlier version](https://github.com/servo/servo.org/pull/282) of this post said that Servo now has full support for ChaCha20-Poly1305, but this was incorrect.
+We had only landed the ‘importKey’ and ‘exportKey’ operations.
+The ‘encrypt’, ‘decrypt’, and ‘generateKey’ options landed in the following month.